playon/secure-media-delivery-at-the-edge-on-aws/SDK_TEST_RESULTS.md

 - **CloudFront**: Security validated (403 responses for unauthorized access)

 ## Conclusion
-The Secure Media Delivery at the Edge solution now provides complete SDK support across 6 programming languages, with 4 SDKs fully functional and 2 requiring only dependency installation.
+The Secure Media Delivery at the Edge solution now provides complete SDK support across 4 programming languages, with all SDKs fully functional.
 The Java SDK has been modernized to Java 17 LTS for better long-term support and performance.